What is an exhaustive search

 - Permutations.
 For instance, producing all permutations for a set of values

 Let's try to solve a classic permutation problem.
-Given a number of digits
+Given a number of digits, return all binary numbers that have exactly that many digits.

 Example 1